 - Associateship of the Imperial College School of Medicine (AICSM)

-These are awarded to students (normally undergraduate students) provided they have satisfied the College’s requirements for their course of study and the minimum period of study as required for the award of Associateship.
+These are awarded to students, usually undergraduates, provided they have satisfied the College’s requirements for their course of study and the minimum period of study as required for the award of Associateship.